 Also a medical hub, people from entire Upper Assam, Arunachal Pradesh and Nagaland come here for treatment.
 Several private super-speciality hospitals are also here.

-While these segments of business traveller and medical tourists form a part of the market, it’s the wildlife and leisure tourists I want to cater to.
+While these segments of business traveller and medical tourists form a part of the market, it’s the wildlife and leisure tourists I love to cater to.
 You see, Kaziranga National Park is not the only place in Assam for wildlife tours.
 After visiting areas in an around Dibrugarh, I am convinced that this area is a goldmine for birders and wildlife enthusiasts, nature lovers, anglers, etc.

 It wasn’t easy, however, putting my ideas in place in the Homestay.
 Local masons, painters, electricians and plumbers were resistant to new ideas, accustomed as they were in building in a particular way.
 “Don’t use glass, people will throw stones,” one of the construction workers advised me.
-I also didn’t want a touristy place made with bamboo, cane, hay etc. There has been an overdose of that this side.
+I also didn’t want a typically Assamese touristy place made with bamboo, cane, hay, etc. There has been an overdose of that this side.
 I really had to convince them hard to implement my ideas.
 Even my mom was angry; she said these design ideas may work outside Assam, not here!

 But finally, I managed to incorporate most of the décor ideas which are more towards the raw, rustic, and the down to earth.
 You see, globally shine, glaze and bling is out.
 Italy, for example, is going big on mud plaster instead of cement and concrete.
 And yes, it’s the age of retro, recycling and repurposing!
 Naturally, jute ropes, exposed bricks, tumbler switches, unpolished wood, tyre furniture, etc., find space in my, er, your Homestay.